PROFESSIONAL SUMMARY

 VX-works, Peoplesoft, Powerbuilder, MRTG, BIGBROTHER, NETIQ,

-APACHE, G2, Tavve, Trend, NETSAINT, Nethealth, VMWARE
+APACHE, G2, Tavve, Trend, NETSAINT, Nethealth, VMWARE, Joomla

 WORK SUMMARY